Police tell Facebook group not to fire guns at hurricane

 The Coalition to Stop Gun Violence also intervened on Twitter: "Unfortunately we must issue the following warning DO NOT SHOOT YOUR GUNS AT THE HURRICANE!!!"

-The two organizers of the Facebook group, Ryon Edwards and Zeke Murphy -- both residents of Deland, Florida -- didn't immediately respond to a request for comment.
+The two organizers of the Facebook group, Ryon Edwards and Zeke Murphy, are both residents of Deland, Florida.

-Edwards, however, told the BBC that they'd set up the group out of "a combination of stress and boredom" and in order to "lighten the mood."
+Edwards told me that he was "very surprised" that the group became so big.

+"I figured no one would take this seriously, but, like anything can, this got a bit out of hand," he told me.

 What's clear from the Facebook comments is that at least some took the idea seriously.
 Yes, someone really did post a picture of their husky with a gun in a holster.